theAkHilsarkar18/Flutter-Practical-Exams/shoping-list-db-fb.md

+---

 ### Practical Exam Question (50 Marks)
 **Topic:** Flutter Application with SQLite and Firebase Integration

 ---

-#### **Question: Build a Flutter Shopping List Application using SQLite and Firebase**
+#### **Question: Build a Flutter Grocery List Application with SQLite and Firebase**

 **Time Limit:** The task should be completed within **3 hours**.

 **Problem Statement:**

-You are required to build a Shopping List application using Flutter.
-The app should store items locally in SQLite, allow users to categorize items, and synchronize the list with Firebase for cloud backup.
-Users should also be able to search and filter items.
+You are required to build a Grocery List application using Flutter.
+The app should manage grocery items locally with SQLite, categorize them, and back up the data using Firebase.
+Users should have the ability to search, filter, and sort items based on various criteria.

 ---

 ### **Features to Implement (35 Marks Total)**

-1. **Shopping List Management with SQLite (15 Marks)**
+1. **Grocery List Management with SQLite (15 Marks)**
-   - Create a local SQLite database to store shopping list items.
+   - Create a local SQLite database to store grocery list items.
    - Each item should have the following fields:
      - Item Name (String)
      - Quantity (Number)
-     - Category (e.g., Groceries, Electronics, Clothing)
+     - Category (e.g., Vegetables, Dairy, Household)
+     - Expiration Date (Date)
      - Purchased Status (Boolean - True/False)
-   - Implement **CRUD** (Create, Read, Update, Delete) operations for managing shopping list items:
+   - Implement **CRUD** (Create, Read, Update, Delete) operations for managing grocery items:
-     - **Add a new item** (3 Marks)
+     - **Add a new item with category selection** (3 Marks)
-     - **Read all items** (Display them in a ListView) (3 Marks)
+     - **Display all items** in a categorized ListView (3 Marks)
-     - **Update item details** (3 Marks)
+     - **Update item details** including quantity and expiration date (3 Marks)
-     - **Delete an item** (3 Marks)
+     - **Delete an item from the list** (3 Marks)
-     - **Mark item as purchased** (3 Marks)
+     - **Mark items as purchased/unpurchased** (3 Marks)

 2. **Firebase Integration for Cloud Backup (10 Marks)**
-   - Implement Firebase Authentication to allow users to log in or sign up using email/password.
+   - Implement Firebase Authentication for user sign-in/up using email/password.
-   - Sync the shopping list with Firebase Firestore:
+   - Sync grocery items with Firebase Firestore:
-     - **Upload shopping list items** to Firestore for backup (5 Marks)
+     - **Upload grocery items** to Firestore for cloud backup (5 Marks)
-     - **Fetch items** from Firestore and update the local SQLite database (5 Marks)
+     - **Fetch and sync items** from Firestore to update the local SQLite database (5 Marks)

-3. **Search and Filter Items (5 Marks)**
+3. **Sorting and Filtering Items (5 Marks)**
-   - Implement a search feature that allows users to search items by name.
+   - Implement sorting options (e.g., by category, expiration date, or quantity).
-   - Provide filtering options to show items by category (e.g., Groceries, Electronics).
+   - Add filtering options to show items based on their category (e.g., Vegetables, Dairy).
-   - Add a filter to show only purchased or unpurchased items.
+   - Provide an option to display only purchased or unpurchased items.

-4. **Offline Support (5 Marks)**
+4. **Offline Data Management (5 Marks)**
-   - Ensure the app works offline using SQLite, allowing the user to manage items.
+   - Ensure the app is fully functional offline using SQLite for data storage.
-   - Synchronize the list with Firebase when the device regains internet connection.
+   - Automatically synchronize with Firebase Firestore when the internet connection is restored.

 ---

 ### **UI Requirements (10 Marks Total)**

-1. **App Layout & Design (5 Marks)**
+1. **User Interface Design (5 Marks)**
-   - Design a clean and simple UI using Flutter widgets like `ListView`, `TextField`, `DropdownButton`, and `CheckBox` for managing shopping items.
+   - Design an easy-to-navigate UI using Flutter widgets like `ListView`, `DatePicker`, `DropdownButton`, and `CheckBox` for managing grocery items.
-   - Include clear navigation between the shopping list, item details, and settings.
+   - Include clear navigation between grocery list, item details, and user settings.

-2. **Shopping List Display (5 Marks)**
+2. **Grocery List Visualization (5 Marks)**
-   - Display the shopping list with indicators for purchased and unpurchased items.
-   - Use color coding or icons to differentiate between categories (e.g., a cart icon for groceries).
+   - Use distinct visual cues like icons or colors to differentiate between item categories (e.g., green for Vegetables, blue for Dairy).
-   - Provide a search bar and filters to organize the shopping list effectively.
+   - Implement a search bar to quickly locate items.
+   - Display item expiration dates and highlight those close to expiration.

 ---

 ### **Submission Requirements (5 Marks Total)**

 1. **Code Submission (3 Marks)**
-   - Submit the complete code on a public GitHub repository.
+   - Submit the full source code to a public GitHub repository.
-   - Ensure the code is well-commented and includes a README file with instructions on how to set up and run the app.
+   - Ensure the code is documented, with a README file explaining how to set up and use the application.

 2. **Demo Video (2 Marks)**
-   - Record a short video demonstrating the main features of the app (CRUD operations, cloud sync, search/filter, and offline mode).
+   - Record a video that demonstrates the app’s core features, including CRUD operations, Firebase sync, filtering/sorting, and offline capabilities.

 ---

 ### **Mark Distribution Summary:**

 - **Features (35 Marks)**
-   - SQLite Shopping List Management (15 Marks)
+   - Grocery List Management with SQLite (15 Marks)
    - Firebase Cloud Backup (10 Marks)
-   - Search and Filter Items (5 Marks)
+   - Sorting and Filtering Items (5 Marks)
-   - Offline Support (5 Marks)
+   - Offline Data Management (5 Marks)

 - **UI Design (10 Marks)**
-   - App Layout & Design (5 Marks)
+   - User Interface Design (5 Marks)
-   - Shopping List Display (5 Marks)
+   - Grocery List Visualization (5 Marks)

 - **Submission (5 Marks)**
    - Code Submission (3 Marks)